goslang/ezk8s/README.md

 ### Project Status

-This Project is highly experimental and not recommended for production applications.
+This Project is highly experimental.